This blog may contain affiliate links. Read our disclosure policy for more info.

 Orcas (Killer whales)

 Orcas are a little less common to see, but you still might in Puerto Madryn!
 During October and November Orcas often come to the shore to feed on Elephant seals.
-If you’re very lucky, you might even see one attack!
+If you’re very lucky, you might even see one go in for a meal!
 Orcas are usually seen from Penninsula Valdes as opposed to Puerto Madryn town.

-- This full-day Penninsula Valdes tour includes an option to add on whale watching!
-It is a great two-in-one day trip!
+- Full-day Penninsula Valdes Tour includes stopping at scenic viewpoints an the option to add on whale watching!
+It is a great two-in-one-day trip!
+You’ll learn from your guide about all of the different marine life as you cruise along the coast.

 10 Amazing Things to do in Puerto Madryn, Argentina